Probability Distributions Computed by Autoregressive Transformers: Acknowledgements

 \section{Acknowledgements}

 This paper developed from the findings of the working group on probability at Dagstuhl Seminar 25282, ``Theory of Neural Language Models.''
 We are grateful to the Leibniz Center for Informatics for their support.
-The authors thank Gavin Dooley for feedback on the paper.

-This material is based in part upon work supported by the US National Science Foundation under Grant No.~2502292, the US National Science Foundation Graduate Research Fellowship Program under Grant No.~2236418, and the European Research Council under Grant No.~101089343.
-Anej Svete is supported by the ETH AI Center Doctoral Fellowship. \fi
+We also thank Gavin Dooley for his feedback and a correction.
+This material is based in part upon work supported by the US National Science Foundation under Grant No.~2502292 and the European Research Council under Grant No.~101089343.
+Andy Yang is supported by the US National Science Foundation Graduate Research Fellowship Program under Grant No.~2236418, and Anej Svete is supported by the ETH AI Center Doctoral Fellowship. \fi